beeto456/JobCompass/README.md

 ## Limitations

 - **Desktop-Optimized:** The UI is currently optimized for desktop.
-Use on mobile devices may result in layout inconsistencies or a less optimal experience.
+While it can be used on mobile, more testing will be needed for a mobile-first experience.

 - **Guest Mode Limitations:** Guest mode is useful for testing the app, but data may only be stored locally or temporarily.
 Resume upload, cloud sync, and cross-device access require Google login.